-Our financial services client vertical represented 74% and 68% of net revenue for the three months ended September 30, 2021 and 2020.
-Our home services client vertical represented 25% and 24% of net revenue for the three months ended September 30, 2021 and 2020.
-Other revenue, which primarily includes performance marketing agency and technology services, represented 1% of net revenue for the three months ended September 30, 2021.
-In addition, revenue recognized from our former education client vertical represented 8% of net revenue for the three months ended September 30, 2020.
+Our financial services client vertical represented 66% and 74% of net revenue for the three months ended September 30, 2022 and 2021.
+Our home services client vertical represented 33% and 25% of net revenue for the three months ended September 30, 2022 and 2021.
+Other revenue, which primarily includes performance marketing agency and technology services, represented 1% of net revenue for the three months ended September 30, 2022 and 2021.
 We generated the majority of our revenue from sales to clients in the United States.

-One client in our financial services client vertical accounted for 15% and 26% of our net revenue for the three months ended September 30, 2021 and 2020.
-No other client accounted for 10% or more of our net revenue for the three months ended September 30, 2021 and 2020.
+One client in our financial services client vertical accounted for 25% and 15% of our net revenue for the three months ended September 30, 2022 and 2021.
+No other client accounted for 10% or more of our net revenue for the three months ended September 30, 2022 or 2021.